 What you can do: Bring home/office plants that don’t need as much care but help you stay cool.
 Some such plants are-aloe vera, baby rubber plant, snake plant, money tree and spider plant.
 You can also read our earlier blog on this.

 Use cool white linen to cover your beds and upholstery.
 Use light-colored pure cotton bed linen during the day since the upholstery fabrics are thick and make you sweaty.
 Light-colored fabric will reflect the heat instead of absorbing it, and the smooth texture will give you an impression of coolness.
 It is important that you use 100% cotton or cotton blended with Bamboo or Tencel.
 Avoid synthetic fibers.

-It is important that if you are using water-proof protectors.
+It is important that if you are using breathable & waterproof bed mattress protectors.
 Use those that are breathable.
 However, they are not the perfect for summer.
 If the heat is too much, then we would suggest that you remove the protector cover from the mattress.
 Of course, you need to weigh the risks of any accidental stains to the mattress.

 At the risk self promotion, we think that Latex is the best material for mattresses, especially so during summer.
 Old style, cotton mattresses are great too.
 Avoid memory foam & PU foam at any cost.
-If you are not able to afford a full latex mattress, then you can consider a mattress that at least has a top layer of latex.
+If you are not able to afford a full latex mattress with best support pillows, then you can consider a mattress that at least has a top layer of latex.